-Cross-claim experience remained stable at the new level observed over the prior two years in 2014/15.
+Cross-claim experience in 2015/16 remained stable at the level observed over the prior three years.
 Given the assumption made in our March 2013 valuation (that this feature of cross-claims experience may continue into future years), experience to date since has provided support for this decision.